The BRC Thames Challenge

 - Team Relay entries (min 3, max 4 people) are £225.00 per person and this assumes they make their own transport arrangements between checkpoints for team members.

-Places for The Thames Challenge are limited and we advise anybody who has an interest to secure their place by booking early.
+Places for The Thames Challenge are limited and on a non-refundable basis.
+We advise anybody who has an interest to secure their place by booking early.
 Installment options are available when you come to enter.
 It is important to note that all entry fees are not refundable and failure to make instalment payment on or before the due date will render the entry place forfeited and we will offer the place to a competitor on the waiting list.
 These terms are non-negotiable.
 If cancellation takes place upto four weeks before the race URL will offer a referral to the following years race.
-Inside this period no deferral is possible.
+Within four weeks of the event no deferral is possible.

 - Online registration form